Château Leoville Las Cases

 What is the second wine of Château Léoville Las Cases?

-Created in 2007, the "Petit Lion du Marquis de Las Cases" is this château's second wine.
-It is produced from the youngest vine plots located in the Clos de Léoville and uses a higher proportion of Merlot in its blend compared to the grand vin.
+Created in 2007, the "Petit Lion du Marquis de Las Cases" is the second wine of this château.
+It is made from the youngest vine plots located in the Clos de Léoville and uses a higher proportion of Merlot in its blend compared to the grand vin.